valueflows/resource/README.md

 Note in the last case, a transfer of rights means a different resource.
 This is common with resources that are not serialized, where one logical resource has a quantity greater than 1, and the individual instances are substitutable.
 (Think nuts and bolts, grain, strawberries, bottles of beer in cases, etc.)

+#### How resources relate to events

+In the REA ontology, an Economic Event is a change in the quantity or in the rights to an Economic Resource performed by Economic Agents.
+An event is also defined by its behavior in relation to the resource and a process or transfer (consume, use, produce, give, etc.).

+Some people use the terms "stock" and "stock flow".
+A stock is a resource; a stock flow is an event.
+(The term stock is too limiting, since a resource could be digital, like a document or media file.)

+An event can trigger incrementing or decrementing a resource.
+Sometimes it does neither, as in the case of using a piece of equipment.
+But in any case, the quantity of a resource related to the event is not a resource itself, it is just a property of the event.
+For example a resource could be 100 widgets on a pallet, lot number 1234.
+If 10 of those widgets are consumed in a process that makes something out of them, that is an event: consumption of 10 widgets of lot number 1234.
+The 10 widgets are not a resource in their own right.
+The event triggers the decrement of the original resource of 100 widgets, which now has quantity of 90.

 ## Use Cases

 * [Make 3D printed part](https://github.com/valueflows/valueflows/blob/master/use-cases/make-3d-printed-part.md)